Legal Advice 12 min read

 CVA Success Statistics

-CVA approval rate by creditors
+CVA approval rate with professional guidance

-Successfully complete full term
+Successfully complete full term with expert support

 3-5

-Years typical duration
+Years typical duration for debt restructuring

 2. When is a CVA Suitable?